Bitwarden Learning

 4. Invite additional admins to your Organization

 Invite your initial admins to your Organization.
-We have information about the pre-existing member roles as well as how to set up admin accounts with lesser privileges if the pre-existing roles don't fit your needs.
+We have information about the pre-existing member roles as well as how to use custom roles if the exiting roles don't fit your needs.

 5. Create Collections and Groups